syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 ### startDate `object`
 {:#members:startdate}

 Sets the start date of the recurrence.
-The Recurrence editor initially displays the current date as its start date.
+The Recurrence Editor initially displays the current date as its start date.

 #### Default Value